AhmedSalih3d/SPHExample/README.md

 asynchronously, so files finish flushing when the simulation completes.
 The `example/LidDrivenCavity2d.jl` script is a lid-driven cavity setup that generates its CSV particle layout on first run and then reuses it from `input/`.
+Velocities provided in CSV inputs (e.g., for moving lids or inflows) are loaded into the initial particle state.
 To color exported cell grids by particle counts, set `ExportGridCellParticleCounts=true` in `SimulationMetaData`.
 This also adds a `ParticleNeighborsPerCell` array that includes each cell's particle count minus